digital-work-lab/open-source-project/docs/teaching_notes.md

 After the session:

+- [ ] For implementing the feedback from the pull request, we should ensure that efforts are fair between teams (e.g., selecting issues to address or add suggestions)
+- [ ] Ask students: interested in observing the merge and release process?

+Merging pull requests and adding contributors:

 - [ ] Merge pull requests.
 Run `colrev env --update_package_list` and update documentation before merging
 - [ ] To add students as contributors, comment on the pull-request (see [example](https://github.com/CoLRev-Environment/colrev/pull/199){: target="_blank"}) and merge them into the feature branch (pull request) instead of main: